nyc-crh/site/content/gallery/ny-hotline-special-ed-1.md

 - newspapers & the media
 questions:
 - Imagine a classroom where every student has what they need to learn.
 What materials are in the room?
 Who is in the room?
 What is happening in the room?
-- According to the video, what factors lead to students being labeled as learning disabled?
+- According to the video, what factors led to students being labeled as learning disabled?
 - How do you think large class sizes and lack of teacher knowledge affect students who have learning disabilities?
 - What do you think has changed since 1996 when this video was made?
 What do you think has stayed the same?
 ---